-Approximately 50–60% of sepsis episodes are initially diagnosed in the emergency department (ED)1 with millions of patients worldwide presenting in the ED related to a bloodstream infection (BSI).2 If BSI patients are appropriately treated in the ED, the risk of unplanned and urgent rehospitalization significantly decrease with timely and appropriate antibiotic treatment.3
+Approximately 50–60% of sepsis episodes are initially diagnosed in the emergency department (ED)1 with millions of patients worldwide presenting in the ED related to bloodstream infections (BSI).2 If BSI patients are appropriately treated in the ED, the risk of unplanned and urgent rehospitalization significantly decreases with timely and appropriate antibiotic treatment.3

 “You’ve Got To Be Quick, You’ve Got To Be Right”

 T2Direct Diagnostics is the first and only FDA-cleared and CE-marked system to identify deadly sepsis-causing pathogens directly from whole blood without the need for blood culture.
 The T2Bacteria® Panel delivers faster, easier, and more accurate test results in 3 to 5 hours.
 The addition of T2Bacteria to a hospital’s sepsis protocol can get patients on the right treatment earlier and have a positive impact on patient care.